 Thank you to our supporters, The Monument Group, the Bob and Anna Lou Schaberg Fund, and our in-kind meeting space sponsor, Gather.

 Meet the 2021 Cohort!

 Bartley Mullin | he/him/his

-Bartley Mullin is a former Disney performer turned fundraising professional employing his many talents at Elk Hill as the Donor Experience Coordinator.
+Bartley Mullin is a former Disney performer turned fundraising professional employing his many talents at Lewis Ginter Botanical Garden as the Board Liaison & Executive Associate.
 Originally from Vermont, he relocated to Central Virginia in 2016 with his, now, husband and 100lb mastiff/hound mix.
 In his spare time, Bartley currently serves as the Operations Director for Stonewall Sports – Richmond, an LGBTQIA+ sports league with a philanthropic heart.
 He is a graduate of the University of New Hampshire.

 Special Events Coordinator, NARAL Pro-Choice Virginia

 She has dedicated her career to movement building through nonprofit fundraising.
 She is passionate about and committed to learning diversity, equity, and inclusion in her work.
 She volunteers with racial justice work groups to practice effective facilitation grounded in equity.
 In her free time, she is an avid book reader and plant enthusiast.